thingsboard/sparkplug-emulator/README.md

-# This is a sample that demonstrates how a SparkPlugEmulation application receive information about configuration, device names and a list of metrics for each of the devices.
+# This is a sample that demonstrates how a SparkplugEmulation application receive information about configuration, device names and a list of metrics for each of the devices.

+You can find more information about this **SparkplugEmulation application** with **Thingsboard** [here](https://thingsboard.io/docs/reference/mqtt-sparkplug-api/)
+You can find more information about this **SparkplugEmulation application** with **Thingsboard** [here](http://0.0.0.0:4000/docs/reference/mqtt-sparkplug-api/)

-For the successful operation of the SparkPlugEmulation application, two files in json format are required:
+For the successful operation of the SparkplugEmulation application, two files in json format are required:
 - configuration (`Config.json`);
 - device names and a list of metrics for each of the devices (`ListMetrics.json`);